sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 To address the uneven distribution of workload in parallel MCTS, Yoshizoe et al.<d-cite key="yoshizoe2011scalable"></d-cite> proposed a depth-first version of MCTS (TDS-df-UCT).
 The core idea is to reduce the frequency of backpropagation steps, limiting contention around heavily visited nodes, particularly the root.
 TDS-df-UCT operates similarly to traditional MCTS but delays backpropagation until a node is sufficiently explored.
 This reduces the number of messages sent between workers and alleviates bottlenecks caused by frequent updates to high-traffic nodes.

 In TDS-df-UCT, the tree is distributed across workers using Transposition-Driven Scheduling (TDS), where each worker stores a subset of the tree based on a hash function.
-While this approach minimizes communication overhead and allows for asynchronous computation, the reduction in backpropagation frequency introduces certain drawbacks.
-Key challenges include:
+While this approach minimizes communication overhead and allows for asynchronous computation, the reduction in backpropagation frequency introduces the following drawbacks:

 -   **Shallow Trees**: By skipping frequent backpropagations, TDS-df-UCT may overlook discoveries from other workers, leading to trees that are wider and shallower than sequential MCTS.
 -   **Delayed Information Sharing**: Since history is carried only in the messages exchanged between workers, new findings take longer to propagate through the tree.